Everest Gokyo Ri Trek

 Packing Essentials

-Remember, packing wisely is essential for the Gokyo trek.
+Please remember that packing wisely is essential for the Gokyo trek.
 The weather in the area changes drastically, so packing gear that suits each temperature helps a lot.
 Pack moisture-wicking base and mid-layers, waterproof and windproof jackets, gloves, trekking boots, necessary documents, and other personal accessories.

 Acclimatization Plan

-Booking Guide With us
+Booking Guide With Us

-Booking the Gokyo Ri trek with us is straightforward as we aim to ensure a seamless and enjoyable booking process.
+Booking the Gokyo Ri trek with us is straightforward, as we aim to ensure a seamless and enjoyable booking process.
 Booking with us means creating an unforgettable experience, whether you are an experienced or first-time trekker.
 Here is a simple guide to help you book the trip with us:

 1. Select your preferred destination.